 If you like grains, veggies, and soup, you're in luck.

 About 40% to 60% percent of your daily diet should be organically grown whole grains, like brown rice, barley, millet, oats, and corn.
 Locally grown vegetables make up 20%-30% of your daily total.
 Five percent to 10% is reserved for beans and bean products like tofu, miso, and tempeh, and sea vegetables like seaweed, nori, and agar.
+Remember that there are multiple varieties of a macrobiotic diet, so these numbers are just general guidelines.

 You can also have fresh fish and seafood, locally grown fruit, pickles, and nuts several times a week.
 Rice syrup is one of the sweeteners you can have occasionally.